Hampshire take early control against Somerset

 When Steven Davies lost his off stump playing no stroke at a ball that jagged back from Barker, Somerset were five down and in real trouble.

 But Hildreth stood firm.
-Mixing patience with controlled aggression, he found solid support in Roelof van der Merwe (28) as the pair added 73 before van der Merwe had his bails trimmed by James Fuller.
+Mixing patience with controlled aggression, he found robust support in Roelof van der Merwe (28) as the pair added 73 before van der Merwe had his bails trimmed by James Fuller.

 With partners running out, Hildreth was yorked by left-arm spinner Dawson to leave them 158-7 and the Somerset innings was soon wrapped up.